jinghaoyong/ecommerce/README.md

 copy shopee that filter at left side, product at right side

 then other pending page
------ view more btn and its functions
+----- view more btn and its functions 🔜  done by thursday
-- product details
--favourite
+----- change the three category to single product 🔜  done by thursday
+----- search bar and search function (list the concept) 🔜  done by friday bus
+----- search bar and search function (implement the concept) 🔜  done by saturday
+----- blogpost from codepulse 🔜  done by sunday
+----- cater phone screen view 🔜  done by sunday
-- user info pop up
+- user info pop up chinese english
-- blogpost details page(blogpost can put at topbar) details also copy to shopee
 ## env file environment.ts
 export const environment = {
   production: false,